What are FDIC insurance limits for trust accounts?

 FDIC insurance limits for trusts

-Revocable trust and FDIC insurance coverage
+- Revocable trust and FDIC coverage

 In a revocable trust, the owner is considered the depositor and the account is only eligible for $250,000 of FDIC insurance coverage.
 However, if a bank fails after a trust owner has died but before the trust has been paid out or deemed to be an irrevocable trust, the beneficiaries are considered the depositors and each is entitled to $250,000 in coverage.

-Irrevocable trust and coverage
+- Irrevocable trust and FDIC coverage

 In an irrevocable trust, the beneficiaries are considered to be the depositors even before the owner dies, as long as there are no conditions the beneficiaries have to meet to remain eligible for trust proceeds.
 If that is the case, each beneficiary would be eligible for $250,000 in FDIC insurance coverage.
 However, trusts are often based on contingent interests, which means that there are conditions the beneficiary has to meet in order to be eligible for trust proceeds.
 In that case, FDIC insurance is based on the trust as a whole, with a maximum of $250,000.

 In effect, the insurance coverage in each case is allocated according to how many people have a right to the proceeds of the account.
-The living owner of an revocable trust still has control over the account and so is only eligible for $250,000 in coverage regardless of how many beneficiaries there are.
+The living owner of a revocable trust still has control over the account and so is only eligible for $250,000 in coverage regardless of how many beneficiaries there are.
 Once a trust becomes irrevocable, as long as there are no conditions, the beneficiaries have the rights to the proceeds of the account and so each is eligible for $250,000 in coverage.

-There is a useful reference on the FDIC website that will help you trace through how all this applies to your situation.
+There is a useful reference on the FDIC website that can help you trace through how all this applies to your situation.
 Naturally, any insurance coverage depends on the trust being deposited in an eligible account at an FDIC-participant institution.

 Comment: Do you have trust accounts for your children?